AshwinSheoran02/Snakes-and-Ladders-Game-with-JavaFx/README.md

 ## Class Relationships
-The class relationships used in the Project are shown visually using the ***UML diagram*** , which can be viewed using
+The class relationships used in the Project are shown visually using the ***UML diagram*** 	:page_facing_up:, which can be viewed using

  *UML-SnakeandLadders.pdf* or *UML_SnakeandLadders.png*